Introduction

 First one can use the fact that the NMR Hamiltonian always conserves the quantum number, which means that we can identify a block diagonal structure in the Hamiltonian, where each block can be diagonalized individually.
 While this is always possible for the standard NMR Hamiltonian, it only restricts the dimension of the largest block to which still grows rather quickly.

 For some molecules one can also identify magnetically equivalent groups.
 Such a symmetry group is defined as a group of spins, where each individual spin has the same chemical shift and couples in the exact same way to the rest of the system.
-Identifying these groups is advantageous, as one can combine them into higher order spin representations.
-This allows to exploit the local SU(2) symmetry of these groups, splitting the Hamiltonian into even smaller blocks.
+Identifying these groups is advantageous, as one can combine them into higher order spin representations, which allows to exploit the local symmetry of these groups.
 As an example consider a propane molecule, which has eight hydrogen atoms.
 By identifying all symmetrically coupled groups in this molecule, the number of spins can be reduced to two.
 One being the CH2 group which has a combined spin representation of one and the second being the two methyl groups each representing a spin 3/2 and adding up to a total spin representation of spin 3.
+As the corresponding operators of these two combined spins commute with the Hamiltonian, we can construct a basis in which the Hamiltonian has again a block diagonal structure, however the individual blocks are even smaller, as when exploiting just the conservation.

 Clustering methods

-Here, are the entries in the J coupling matrix connecting sites and , the gyromagnetic ratios, the chemical shift values, and the magnetic field strength.
+Here, are the entries in the J-coupling matrix connecting spins with index and , the gyromagnetic ratios, the chemical shift values, and the magnetic field strength in -direction.

 Especially at high field, this method is extremely accurate allowing to choose cluster sizes around 8–12 spins for basically all molecules.

-In this section we will introduce the molecular data structure used as input in the HQS NMR Tool.
-It involves:
+database.
+In molecular data, we will introduce the molecular data structure, which is used as input in HQS Spectrum Tools and involves:

 - Chemical name and molecular formula